bennyyclo/Cytofin/README.md

 ![Alt text](./images/Slide1.png?raw=true "Title")

+Requred Input: raw CyTOF files (.fcs), standardized antigen panel table file (.xlsx/.csv), metadata table (.xlsx/.csv)
-The homognize function take a user input antigen panel table, which include standardized antigen name and associated antigen search pattern.
+Output: The homognize function take a user input antigen panel table, which include standardized antigen name and associated antigen search pattern.
 Given two Cytof files with distinct antigen naming, the program perform a regular expression search to match the synomymous term in the panel and correct the antigen name with standardized name in the panel.
+The output of this function is homogenized CyTOF file with user defined channel defined by the standardized antigen table.

 2. CyTOF data normalization

 ![Alt text](./images/Slide2.png?raw=true "Title")

+The normalization include two steps: 1. preparation of external anchors and 2. application of transformation function.

+1. Anchors preparation:

+Requred Input: homogenized CyTOF files (.fcs), and anchor table file (.xlsx/.csv).
+Output: the anprep function concatenated the identified anchor file, one file per plate/batch, and subsequently generated summary statistics including mean and variacne which will be used for batch correction.
+The values will be store in the RData object.
+The function also outputs the concatenated FCS files.